-Challenge series hosted by Andy Westlake.
+Challenge series hosted by Andrew Westlake.
 Challenges start on Mondays.

 Finished (17 challenges)

 Camera shops often try to sell you compact cameras purely by the numbers - megapixels, zoom ratio, scene modes, screen size and so on.
 In this challenge, we want you to take pictures of numbers using a compact camera - the more related to your camera's specification the better (for instance, if your camera has a 10x zoom, the number 10 could be an appropriate subject).
 Think about composition,...

 16. In the red

 A simple theme, let's see pictures where the only strong colour is red.
 But red must be the natural colour of your subject - no filters, gels or colour swapping allowed, and no toning or selective colouration either.
 Also, images must be shot after the announcement of the challenge.